half2me/RollingCurlX/README.md

 # CurlX

 Curl X is a fork of [RollingCurlX](https://github.com/marcushat/RollingCurlX).
 It aims at making concurrent http requests in PHP as easy as possible.
-I created this fork to make this wrapper installable via composer.
+I created this fork to make this wrapper installable via composer, and it is now using PSR-4

 ####License
 MIT